Starting, finally, with Swift Fox 22, CWG is adding a third faction, the Grupo de Liberare or GDL.

 You have no trained medics.
 All individuals hit with pellets become immediate casualties.
 Of course this adds to the risk of any enemy contact, in that there are no wounds, just death.

-But it is also good in that there is no medic whose position on the battlefield has to be considered, and who cannot be a full-time fighter, and no supplies to handle.
-The pace of action can be higher without having to stop to treat or transport casualties as well.
+But it is also good in that there is no medic whose position on the battlefield has to be considered, and who cannot be a full-time fighter, and there are no medical supplies to handle.
+The pace of action can be higher without having to stop to create a casualty collection point, treat, or transport casualties as well.

 Vehicles, and vehicle kill

 Vehicles still have kill cards, which work in the usual way.
-If you bring a vehicle, be sure to tell us in advance so we can certify it is acceptable, make clear who is allowed to drive it and review safety protocols, and provide you with the proper kill cards for your vehicle type.
+If you bring a vehicle, be sure to tell us in advance so we can certify it is acceptable, make clear who is allowed to drive it and review safety protocols, and provide you with the proper kill cards, and assure you have flags and smoke to indicate a kill for your vehicle type.

 As a non-state actor, the GDL is not a signatory to any agreements, and does not subscribe to almost any portions of international law.
 They may use items listed in the rules or equipment as banned by law, most specifically anti-personnel land mines.